PrimeIntellect-ai/smart-contracts/README.md

 ## Prime Intellect Incentives Network

-**Prime Intellect is building a global compute exchange.**
+**Prime Intellect is a global compute network that uses smart contracts facilitate trading and rewards between Compute Providers, Model Trainers, and Token Holders.**

-Foundry consists of:

--   **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
--   **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
--   **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
--   **Chisel**: Fast, utilitarian, and verbose solidity REPL.
+This is a Proof-of-Concept (PoC) protocol to demonstrate the power and potential of adding incentives to a global compute network.

+The goals of the PoC are as follows:

+-   **Register models and compute nodes onchain**: tba.
+-   **Run training models and submit attestations**: tba.
+-   **Issue rewards in native token for submissions**: tba.

 ## Documentation

+-   **Prime Intellect Network Token (PIN)**: The native token of the Prime Intellect ecosystem.
+-   **TrainingManager**: Swiss army knife for interacting with EVM smart contracts, sending

 Compute nodes added to whitelist.
 Compute nodes deposit/stake to the network.
 MIN deposit required.